abuiles/ember-101/hands-on.md

 We have been using the **this.store** without knowing what it is.
 The [Store](http://emberjs.com/api/data/classes/DS.Store.html) is an **Ember-Data** class in charge of managing everything related with our model's data, it knows about all the records we currently have loaded in our application and has some functions which will help us to find, create, update and delete records.
 During the whole application life cycle there is an unique instance of the **Store** and it is inject as a property into every **Route**, **Controller**, **Serializer** and **Adapter** under the key **store**, that's why we have been calling **.store** in our **Routes** and **Controllers**.

-T> If you are curious how the store is injected in every instance check the [implementation](https://github.com/emberjs/data/blob/master/packages/ember-data/lib/initializers/store_injections.js), we'll talk about this method later.
+T> The following shows how the store is injected in every instance [store_injections](https://github.com/emberjs/data/blob/v1.0.0-beta.10/packages/ember-data/lib/initializers/store_injections.js).

 The method we are using on the model hook **store.createRecord**,